VitaliyHnatyk/sbt-scalajs/README.md

 Examples
 ========
+* See the [Play multi module project](https://github.com/InTheNow/sbt-scalajs/tree/master/example/play-multi-module) in the example directory
 * For a cross-compiling project, see [scalatest-jasmine](https://github.com/InTheNow/scalatest-jasmine)
-* For a multi-ide, multi-module, cross-compiling and cross-testing project, see [the jasmine branch of banana-rdf](https://github.com/InTheNow/banana-rdf/tree/jasmine)
+* For a multi-ide, multi-module, cross-compiling and cross-testing project, see [banana-rdf](https://github.com/w3c/banana-rdf)

 Experimental
 ============